alirezamohamadiam/alirezamohamadiam.github.io/_pages/about.md

 **October 2025** - Two new papers archived on arXiv:
 - "Frequency-Aware Model Parameter Explorer: A new attribution method for improving explainability" [Read it here](https://arxiv.org/abs/2510.03245v1)
 - "Survival at Any Cost?
 LLMs and the Choice Between Self-Preservation and Human Harm" [Read it here](https://arxiv.org/abs/2509.12190)

-**January 2025** - Started as Research Intern at ZEISS Lab × Medical University of Vienna, working on frequency-based explainability methods

 [See all news →](/news/)

 ---